 - a.
 Employees who want to Telecommute must submit a request in writing to both their supervisor and department head.
-For requests from Non-Exempt Employees, the supervisor/department head should consult with Administrative Services.
 The request must include a description of the following: - i.
 The reasons the employee needs or wants to Telecommute; - ii.
 A description of the location from which the employee wants to Telecommute; - iii.
-The manner in which the employee will be able to complete his or her work duties through Telecommuting; - iv.
+The manner in which the employee will be able to complete his/her work duties through Telecommuting; - iv.
 The manner in which the employee can Telecommute without experiencing any reduction in work quality, efficiency or productivity; and - v.
 The manner in which the employee will be able to preserve member privacy and confidentiality while Telecommuting. - b.
 Requests to Telecommute may be granted or denied at OCERS' sole discretion.